 There's an updated version of the OWASP Top 10 currently under review.
 This new version has a lot of overlap with the 2017 version.

 At Haekka, we recently updated our version of the OWASP Top 10 course.
 The new course includes all the material from OWASP, as well as videos and quizzes, and all delivered in Slack.
-Give it a try for free here.
+Register for a demo today.